Governor hopefuls support nuclear power

 Former Congressman Nathan Deal faces former Secretary of State Karen Handel in an Aug.
 10 runoff for the GOP primary.
 The winner will compete against former Gov. Roy Barnes, a Democrat, in November's general election.

 The victor will have a unique public pulpit to influence what the nuclear industry hopes will be the start of a period of growth.
-Atlanta-based Southern Co. is seeking permission to break ground on the first nuclear power plant in about 30 years in Georgia.
+Atlanta-based Southern Co. is seeking permission to break ground on the first new nuclear plant in about 30 years in Georgia.

 "I believe it is an answer to part of our energy issues," Deal said in a recent interview.
 "It is a renewable resource."